Our Treatments

 Visual recovery is usually very fast (some days) and the discomfort is limited to the first hours after surgery.

-When the visual defect is very high, the cornea is very thin or its curvature has extreme values, it is preferable to perform other types of surgeries, such as intraocular lens implants.
+When the visual defect is very high, the cornea is very thin or its curvature has extreme values, it is preferable to perform other types of surgeries, such as intraocular lens implant.

 Cataract Surgery